 THE RIDE

 Routes have been chosen for safety and convenience, with stops at places of interest, ensuring we connect with locals.
 The peleton grading is matched with differing distances, so riders’ capabilities are considered for each day of the event.
-The routes cater for all rider capabilities.
+The route caters for all rider capabilities.

 Rider Registration